maxiluna/maxiluna/README.md

 - UTN e-learning center: Python diploma (180 h)
 - UNSAM - Programing on Python (96 hr)
 - Coursera: Professional certificates - Google it automation (GOOGLE)
   - Crash Course on Python
+  - Using Python to Interact with the Operating System
 - Coursera: specializations - Programming Python for Everybody (UNIVERSITY OF MICHIGAN)
   - Programming for Everybody
 - Coursera: Learn SQL Basics for Data Science (UNIVERSITY OF CALIFORNIA)